sugeng-riyanto/practicegithub2/README.md

-﻿--By Sugeng Riyanto--
-# This is registration and login system using getbootstrap and Flask Pyhton
+# This is registration and login system using getbootstrap and Flask-Python
 Source: https://getbootstrap.com/docs/5.3/getting-started/introduction/

 Detail requirement, visit this google site:https://sites.google.com/view/coding9/python-flask/python-with-flask

-First, in Visual Studio Code, click menu view==>Command Pallete, choose Create Environment.
-Then repeat and choose Select Interpreter
+First, in Visual Studio Code, click menu view==> *Command Pallete*, choose *Create Environment*.
+Then repeat and choose *Select Interpreter*

 Second, install Flask package, click Terminal, then copy the following and right click, to paste: